A WEEKEND IN BOSTON. HISTORICAL HOUSES, MARKETS, SKYSCRAPERS, LOBSTERS AND HARVARD UNIVERSITY.

 I was at university when I went to Harvard for the first time.
-I was attending a summer course in Rhode Island and one day I went on a bike trip with some schoolmates, under the shining sun.
+I was attending a summer course at Salve Regina University, Rhode Island, a decadent building surrounded by a lavish park.
+We explored the island by car and by bicycle, cycling along panoramic roads under a shining sun.
 I remember thinking that the island was one of the most beautiful places I’d ever been.
-Little villages by the sea, white beaches, pastel-coloured houses and boats, many boats, swinging quietly on the blue water.
+Historical houses, fishermen’s villages, golden beaches, pastel-coloured houses and boats, many boats, swinging quietly on the blue water.

+After a glorious afternoon we stopped in Newport Harbour.
+We had dinner in one of the picturesque restaurants with lanterns hanging from the ceiling and candles on the tables.
 That’s where I had my first clam chowder.
 I didn’t know what clam chowder was, but I liked the name and decided I’d have it.
 It was a cream fish soup, I was told by the waiter.
 And it came in a bread shell with some green salad on side.
-I loved the colour – it was salmon pink – and the creamy consistency, and it was warm and delicious.
-I had never liked soups, but after my New England clam chowder I started eating them.
-Onion soup in France, pumpkin soup with boiled spelt and creamy cheese in Italy, bread soup with speck in Tyrol.
+I loved its salmon pink colour and creamy consistency, and it was warm and delicious.

 One of the best ways to explore Boston and learn about its rich history is to follow the so-called Freedom Trail.
 There are websites where you can find all the information you need; I will just tell you how it felt to be there.
 I was with a special person and we shared the passion for walking around for hours, just enjoying the sunny weekend.
 We took the train to Cambridge, a lively suburb packed with cafés, bookshops and houses where students live.
 Under a shining sun, we went through the gates of Harvard University, where trees were red and gold.
 It was so quiet and peaceful in there.

 THE MUSEUM OF FINE ARTS AND QUINCY MARKET